Is DIY wedding makeup the way to go?

 - I would maybe be more inclined to let a professional make me up if the service came with a practice round.
 That way, I could see if I like it first instead of risking looking like a contour clown with way too much eyeliner in the 11th hour.
 And even if they did offer a practice round, our wedding is on Maui, so there's no time for that anyway.
 Needless to say, I plan to do a handful of practice rounds myself.

-- Expert or not, I'm kind of an OCD perfectionist in a few areas of my life.
+- DIY wedding makeup expert or not, I'm kind of an OCD perfectionist in a few areas of my life.
 I mean, I'm an easy-breezy bride in most columns, but I just need to know that my makeup is gonna hold up, look flawless, and not make my skin freak the fuck out, you feel me?

 - I did my own makeup as a bridesmaid for my sister's wedding last year and my friend's wedding this year, and I think it turned out pretty decent.
 See below.